-Each scholarship covers the UK/EU rate of tuition fee as well as a stipend of £14,000.
+Each scholarship covers the UK/EU rate of tuition fee as well as a stipend of £15,250.
 Subject to satisfactory progress, the scholarships are awarded for three years.

 - Applicants intending to study a part-time PhD research programme will only be considered for the scholarship if they have the approval of the School they wish to study with.

 - Principal’s awards cannot be held concurrently with fully-funded scholarships but can be held with partial awards such as the Edinburgh Global Research Scholarships.

 How to Apply

-Deadline: Applications closes on February 3, 2015.
+Deadline: Applications closes on November 25, 2019.